 Holiday Travel is a time-honored tradition of traversing busy roads and packed airports all for that heart-warming moment of being embraced by our loved ones who have missed us dearly.

 Packing all your supplies can be a job all on its own.
-Some people say take 50% more supplies than you think you need, I’m all for a solid 100% overage if you pack it EFFICIENTLY.
-I discuss this topic AT LENGTH in my blog post from August of 2018, but truly you can’t really OVER PACK when it comes to diabetes.
+Some people say take 50% more supplies than you think you need, I’m all for a solid 100% overage if you pack it efficiently.
+I discuss this topic at length in my blog post from August of 2018, but truly you can’t really over pack when it comes to diabetes.
 Make sure your diabetic supplies have their own bag, and that your Med bag STAYS with you at all times.
 And no matter what, never EVER check your diabetic supplies.
 Did I mention NEVER?
 How about once more for the cheap seats in the back of the room.

 On the off chance your luggage was to get dropped, damaged, or lost, clothing can be replaced anywhere you travel, but your diabetic supplies are invaluable, and you always need them close to you no matter what.
 In case you are wondering about packing restrictions, allow me to ease your mind with a few handy TSA Websites: